-The school operates a safer recruitment procedure that includes statutory checks on staff suitability to work with children.
+The school operates safer recruitment procedures in line with KCSIE 2021 and that it includes statutory checks on staff suitability to work with children.

-All staff receive information about the school's safeguarding arrangements, the school's safeguarding statement, staff code of conduct, child protection policy, the role and names of the Designated Safeguarding Lead and their deputy(ies), and Keeping Children Safe in Education part 1 and annex A.
+All staff receive information about the school's safeguarding arrangements, the school's safeguarding statement, Staff Code of Conduct, Child Protection and Safeguarding Policy, the role and names of the Designated Safeguarding Lead and their deputy(ies), and Keeping Children Safe in Education part 1 and Annex B

-All staff receive safeguarding children and child protection training at induction in line with advice from Surrey Safeguarding Partnership which is regularly updated and receive safeguarding and child protection updates (for example, via email, e-bulletins and staff meetings), as required, but at least annually.
+All staff receive safeguarding and child protection training, including online safety, at induction in line with advice from Surrey Safeguarding Children Partnership which is regularly updated and receive safeguarding and child protection updates (for example, via email, e-bulletins and staff meetings), as required, but at least annually.